-- 4. Annual Review of Comprehensive Plan.
+- 4. Review of Comprehensive Plan.
 The Plan Commission shall conduct a regular review of, and consider requested amendments to, the comprehensive plan in the manner prescribed in the comprehensive plan and under § 66.1001(4)(b), Wis.
-Stats. - a.
-The Plan Commission shall make recommendations to the Town Board on an annual basis, regarding any changes to the comprehensive plan that may be appropriate to ensure the coordinated and harmonious development of the Town, in accordance with existing and future needs. - b.
-Between February 15 and March 15 of each year, the Town will accept requests from property owners, potential developers, and other interested stakeholders for Plan amendments. - c.
-Petitions submitted in writing prior to the close of this period will be evaluated by the Plan Commission, along with any amendment requests generated by Plan Commission or Town Board members. - d.
-The Plan Commission initiates the proposed Comprehensive Plan amendment.
-This will usually occur as a result of annual Plan Commission review of the Plan.
+Stats. - 13.5.
+Administration and Records.
+The Plan Commission shall administer the comprehensive plan.
+The Plan Commission shall maintain on file, a complete and current copy of the comprehensive plan, which has been adopted by the Town Board, and shall ensure that only the adopted version is referenced when reviewing any applications for land division or changes in land use. - Between February 15 and March 15 of each year, the Town will accept requests from property owners, potential developers, and other interested stakeholders for Plan amendments. - .
+Petitions submitted in writing prior to the close of this period will be evaluated by the Plan Commission, along with any amendment requests generated by Plan Commission or Town Board members. - The Plan Commission initiates the proposed Comprehensive Plan amendment.
+This will usually occur as a result of annual Plan Commission review of the Plan. - b.
+Following an opportunity for public input on the proposed Plan amendment, the Plan Commission recommends Town Board approval (or rejection or modification) of the amendment via resolution.

-Commented [MR4]: Since this is all now (differently) specified within the Implementation chapter of the Vision and Directions volume of the Comp Plan itself, it seems unwise to repeat this process in the subdivision ordinance, especially given the differences.
+Commented [MR3]: Since this is all now (differently) specified within the Implementation chapter of the Vision and Directions volume of the Comp Plan itself, it seems unwise to repeat this process in the subdivision ordinance.